-This course is based on the philosophy and principles of family-centred health care, promotion of self-care for child-bearing families, and amily empowerment.
+This course is based on the philosophy and principles of family-centred health care, promotion of self-care for child-bearing families, and family empowerment.
 Students will explore the philosophical, cultural, physiological, psychological, and spiritual dimensions of childbirth, post-partum adaptation, lactation, and infant care.
-Three hours per week of classroom instruction; 12 hours of nursing practice per week for six weeks.
 Three credits.